Thaddeus Moss

-Thaddeus Moss (born May 14, 1998) is an American football tight end who is currently a free agent.
-He played college football at NC State before transferring to LSU, where he caught two touchdowns in their 2020 College Football Playoff National Championship game victory.
-Moss signed as an undrafted free agent with the Washington Football Team in 2020, but did not play with them due to injury and was released the following offseason.
+Thaddeus Waylan Moss (born May 14, 1998) is an American former professional football tight end.
+He played college football for the NC State Wolfpack and the LSU Tigers, becoming a CFP national champion with the latter program.

+Following the 2020 NFL draft, Moss signed as an undrafted free agent with the Washington Football Team of the National Football League (NFL), but did not play with them due to injury and was released the following offseason.
+He was also a member of the Cincinnati Bengals and played for the Birmingham Stallions of the United States Football League (USFL).
+Moss then had a short stint with the Hamilton Tiger-Cats of the Canadian Football League (CFL), before retiring in May 2024.

 He is the son of Pro Football Hall of Fame wide receiver Randy Moss.
-Moss was formerly a member of the Washington Football Team and most recently the Cincinnati Bengals.

-Early life and high school
+Early life

 Moss initially attended Boone County High School in Florence, Kentucky, where he caught 12 passes for 157 yards on offense and had 32 tackles on defense.
-He was coached by Greg Nieman, also known as YG who works for HitSeekers Sports Cards as a breaker on Loupe, while attending Boone County.
 He then transferred to St. Albans School in St. Albans, West Virginia midway through his freshman year.
 He attended Lincoln High School in Rhode Island for his sophomore year before moving to Charlotte, North Carolina as a junior.
 He attended Victory Christian Center as a junior and transferred to Mallard Creek High School for his senior year.
-As a senior, Moss caught 54 passes for 831 yards and 13 touchdowns.
-Moss committed to play college football at NC State over offers from Alabama, Florida, Georgia, Michigan and Texas A&M.
+As a senior, Moss caught 54 passes for 831 yards and 13 touchdowns, with Mallard Creek also winning the 2015 North Carolina 4AA state championship.
+Moss committed to play college football at NC State over offers from Alabama, Florida, Georgia, Michigan, and Texas A&M.

 College career

 Moss began his collegiate career at NC State.
 As a true freshman, he caught six passes for 49 yards and a touchdown.
 Moss announced his intent to transfer during the summer after his freshman year and chose LSU.
 He missed the entire 2017 season due to NCAA transfer rules.
 He also missed the entire 2018 season due to a foot injury and was granted a medical redshirt.

 As a redshirt junior, Moss finished the season with 47 receptions for 570 receiving yards, both school records for tight ends, and four touchdowns.
 Moss caught four passes for 99 yards and scored a touchdown on a 62-yard reception against Oklahoma in the 2019 Peach Bowl.
 In the 2020 National Championship Game, he scored two touchdowns on five receptions for 36 yards.
 His two scores allowed quarterback and 2019 Heisman Trophy winner Joe Burrow to tie and break the NCAA single season record for touchdown passes.
-On January 17, 2020, Moss announced that he would forgo his senior year by declaring for the 2020 NFL Draft.
+On January 17, 2020, Moss announced that he would forgo his senior year by declaring for the 2020 NFL draft.